linkmalloc/proudbisayabai.ph/_posts/2025-09-10-45-minutes-nalang-mu-adto-sa-ban-tayan-cebu-to-bantayan-flights-now-available.md

 author: Ariel Alegado
 author2: ''
 layout: post
-title: '45 Minutes Nalang Mu Adto Sa Ban Tayan: Cebu To Bantayan Flights Now Available'
+title: '45 Minutes Nalang Mu Adto Sa Bantayan: Cebu To Bantayan Flights Now Availabl'
 description: >-
   King Aces Travel and Tours is thrilled to announce the official relaunch of direct flights from Cebu City to Bantayan Island bringing paradise closer than